-(A) Unfair Advantage.
-Skier shall have a mandatory re-ride when it's the opinion of the majority of the Event Judges that a malfunction or conditions gave the skier an unfair advantage on the pass affected.

-- (B) Start/End of Pass.
-Skier shall have a mandatory re-ride if the start or end of the pass cannot be determined by the combined use of the official video and the Event Judges' sheets on the pass affected. - (C) Jump Event.
-Skier shall have a mandatory re-ride if the speed through the jump course is judged to have exceeded the maximum course speed of 73.5 kph/45.7 mph as checked by a GPS speed-measuring device while the skier is in possession of the handle and prior to BSP being recognized after the jump [405(D)].
+- (A) Unfair Advantage.
+The skier shall have a mandatory re-ride when it's the opinion of the majority of Event Judges that a malfunction or conditions gave the skier an unfair advantage on the pass affected. - (B) Start/End of Pass.
+The skier shall have a mandatory re-ride if the start or end of the pass cannot be determined by the combined use of the official video and the Event Judges' sheets on the pass affected. - (C) Jump Event.
+The skier shall have a mandatory re-ride if the speed through the jump course is judged to have exceeded the maximum course speed of 73.5 kph/45.7 mph as checked by a GPS speed-measuring device while the skier is in possession of the handle and prior to BSP being recognized after the jump [405(B)].